 - Match win is awarded to the player who wins the most games.

 - Choice of side/Order of Throw

 - Side is chosen by coin-toss or rock-paper-scissors.

-- During the first three throws, players throw together.
+- During the first four throws, players throw together.

 - On the last throw, the person with a higher point total throws first.
 In case of a tie, players throw together.

 - Players must arrive within 30 minutes of start time.
 Players who are more than 30 minutes late are considered absent for the night.

 - Players are allowed one unannounced absence.
 Games must be made up the week after.